hhsu15/deep_learning/README.md

 Finally, take the vectors as input values and start the ANN process for training.
 The hidden layers in the CNN process are also called `fully connected layers`.
 The last layer of the ANN in this case represents all the features to determin the class (like cat or dog) - also called "voting".
 We can do multiple classifications.

+#### Softmax & Cross-Entropy

+- Softmax
+A Function that brings the multi classfication probability of total of 1 (by default it won't be) - standardization function.

+- Cross-Entropy
+A way of loss function, for example,
+  - Classfication Error: num_of_wrong_classification/total_observation
+  - Mean Squared Error: sum_of_squared_errors/total_observation
+  - Cross-Entropy: H(P, Q) = – sum x in X P(x) * log(Q(x)) (reference)[https://towardsdatascience.com/cross-entropy-for-dummies-5189303c7735]